Dr Ina Linge

 I have supervised MA dissertations for students on the MA Global Literatures and Cultures, MA Translation Studies, and MA English.
 I am interested in supervising dissertations on topics that cover my teaching and research interests (see Research section)

-I am accepting PhD students researching any of the areas covered by my research expertise.
+I am currently accepting PhD students in areas covered by my research expertise.
 I am available to consider potential SWWDTP applicants in my research area.

 - EAS3003 - Dissertation

 - EASM023 - Dissertation

 - LIB1105 - Being Human in the Modern World

 - MLG1001 - German Language

 - MLG1021 - Outside In: An Introduction to Outcasts and Outsiders in German-language Literature and Film

 - MLG2001 - German Language, Written and Oral

 - MLG2019 - Gender, Race and Migration in 20th and 21st-century German Literature

 - MLG3040 - Sex, Sciences and the Arts